 - Add a Logo to the Header: Customize the header of a website.

 - Insert an Image Carousel: Design a slider with multiple pictures.

 - Add ALT Tags: Describe web page images.

 Use TechnoSite with unlimited users at your site.
 A site is a physical location such as classroom, school, learning center, daycare, library, or home.
 If you teach at multiple sites, you will need to purchase one set for each location.
-Individual projects are downloadable.
-Order 5 or more projects or a set and receive a USB drive.
-Transfer the files to all devices at your site.
+Download from the TechnoKids Library and transfer the files to all devices at your site.
 View the PDF teacher guides and workbooks digitally or print as many as you need.
 Files CANNOT be posted in public domain.